EricSchuMa/ExtendedNetwork/Evaluation/explanations-data-formats.md

 ### Information on step 3: code result_log_analysis_refactored.py
 We describe here the concrete values and meaning of the ground truth values as assumed in the code "result_log_analysis_refactored.py".
 Depending on the size of the terminal directory (terminal_dict_size) we get different values of the ground truth constants.
-##### Note: the interpretations below does not say whether they apply to the ground truth or prediction - check!
+##### Note: the interpretations below do not say whether they apply to the ground truth or prediction - check!

 The **terminal_dict_size** can have size 1k, 10k or 50k.
 We get:
 * EmptY_idx = 0 (marker of nodes without terminal values)